Clarence Bolton: Career

 In Woodstock, Bolton became enthralled with the local Catskill Mountains landscape, and so, in his words, “sort of forsook” sculpture in favor of focusing on landscape painting.
-He quickly began studying landscape painting under John F. Carlson, a prominent landscape painter who in 1911-1918 had headed the summertime Woodstock School of the Art Students League.
+He quickly began studying landscape painting under John F. Carlson, a prominent landscape painter who in 1911–1918 had headed the summertime Woodstock School of the Art Students League.
 Bolton later took up lithography, again focusing on landscapes.
 He was one of the first members of the Woodstock Artists Association.

 During the Great Depression, Bolton was engaged to paint federal government artwork, most notably working jointly with Charles Rosen in painting the murals at the Beacon, New York, Post Office, which was visited by Eleanor Roosevelt when it was nearing completion.
 It was during this work for the Works Progress Administration's Federal Arts Project that Bolton became interested and studied lithography.

 Bolton produced woodcut and linoleum-cut prints, many of which appeared in his publication, The Clatter.
 He also painted signs for Woodstock-area businesses.
 Bolton's artwork was often made into Christmas cards.
 He also ventured into textile design, and in 1928 won first prize out of some 1,500 entrants in the textile design competition held in New York City by the Art Alliance.

-Bolton also purchased a press, on which he published in 1930-1931 a magazine entitled The Clatter.
+Bolton also purchased a press, on which he published in 1930–1931 a magazine entitled The Clatter.
 The material was a mix of Bolton's own articles and opinion pieces on art, the seasons, and local events, as well as short stories, poetry, and humor pieces; it also included writings by others.
 It was illustrated with his own woodcut and linoleum-cut prints.

 Bolton was most notable for his lithographs, especially for his high level of technical expertise and technique.
 His style has been described as being stylistically linked with Precisionism which flourished when Bolton was most active.
-While most of his subjects were traditional serene landscapes and scenes of local village life, he gave their portrayals a highly original, personal twist that also reflected contemporary American and international trends in painting.
+While most of his subjects were traditional, serene landscapes and scenes of local village life, he gave their portrayals an original, personal twist that also reflected contemporary American and international trends in painting.
 This can be seen, for example, in his lithographs Politics, Country Church, In the Woods, Still Waters, Butternut Trees, Solitude, March Winds, and The Birches.

 Bolton's work has been exhibited locally in the Catskills area, in major U.S. art venues and internationally.
 In addition to numerous local exhibitions and exhibitions at several university art museums, notable exhibition venues of his works have included the Library of Congress, the National Academy of Design, the Art Institute of Chicago, the Corcoran Gallery, the Kennedy Galleries in New York City, the Denver Art Museum, and in London at the coronation of Queen Elizabeth II.

 Bolton received a number of prizes and honors in addition to the above-mentioned textile design prize, including the Warren H. Manning Purchase Prize of the Southern Society, (1938), and the Purchase Prize of the Oklahoma Art League (1939).